 Mr. Womack currently serves as a director for the Louisiana Association of Defense Counsel.
 He is a member of the Louisiana and Baton Rouge Bar Associations and the Defense Research Institute.

-In 2017, Mr. Womack was selected for inclusion by his peers in the Best Lawyers® in America in Commercial Litigation.
+Mr. Womack is ranked by his peers in the Best Lawyers in America® in Commercial Litigation.

 Mr. Womack's notable cases include: